SolidCode/SolidPython/README.md

         cylinder( r=2, h=30)
     )

-SP_utils
+solid.utils
 --------
-I've been adding utilities to sp_utils.py.
+I've been adding utilities to solid/utils.py.
 Currently these include:
 ### Basic color library
 I took this from someone on Thingiverse and I'm ashamed that I can't find the original source.
 I owe someone some